 What is the Public Reading of Scripture?

-The Public Reading of Scripture (PRS) is a biblical practice where groups read and listen to the Bible together.
+The Public Reading of Scripture (PRS) is the biblical practice of listening to the Bible together.

 PRS has four key pillars: